AJHosuja/JavaFinalProject/README.md

 ![image](https://user-images.githubusercontent.com/93617192/196433288-d4fb0810-37fd-482a-9a14-a6b3ff45ace3.png)

 <p>3.
-On this page you can add students to this course or remove those.
+On this page you can add students to this course or remove students.
 It also automaticly shows all students that is not in this course. </p>

 ![image](https://user-images.githubusercontent.com/93617192/196434101-16de6223-4214-4dac-b56c-c7d0971e2b3c.png)